Appearance & Reality > The Lord Jesus Christ > Strong and weak

 Now when they had gone, behold, an angel of the Lord appeared to Joseph in a dream and said, “Get up!
 Take the Child and His mother and flee to Egypt, and remain there until I tell you; for Herod is going to search for the Child to destroy Him.”

-After Herod died, an angel of the Lord appeared in another dream to Joseph in Egypt, instructing him: “Get up, take the Child and His mother, and go into the land of Israel; for those who sought the Child's life are dead” (Matt.
+After Herod died, an angel of the Lord appeared in yet another dream to Joseph in Egypt, instructing him: “Get up, take the Child and His mother, and go into the land of Israel; for those who sought the Child's life are dead” (Matt.
 2:20).
-All these instructions were clear words communicated through dreams.
+All these instructions were clearly communicated through dreams.

 In an earlier verse, we are told the magi were warned by God in a dream not to return to Herod and they therefore departed for their own country by another way (Matt.
 2:12).

-However, having God speak to us through dreams does not mean that God is pleased with us or that we are spiritual.
+Although God does speak to people through dreams, having God speaking to us through dreams does not mean that God is pleased with us or that we are spiritual.
 The Lord has His reasons for communicating in this way.
 It often involves the outworking and fulfilment of His purposes.
-Let us consider the dreams of Pharaoh and the dreams of Nebuchadnezzar.
+Consider the dreams of Pharaoh and the dreams of Nebuchadnezzar.

 Pharaoh's dreams

-Pharaoh was not someone whom the Lord was particularly pleased with but he had dreams that reveal the outworking and fulfilment of God’s purposes.
+Pharaoh was not someone the Lord was particularly pleased with, but he had dreams that revealed the outworking and fulfilment of God's purposes.

 Joseph then interpreted the dreams to Pharaoh.
 He told Pharaoh that the two dreams carried the same message from God.
 There would be seven years of great abundance followed by seven years of famine.
 Egypt therefore had to prepare for the famine that lay ahead by storing up during the seven years of plenty.
 It was under these circumstances that Pharaoh appointed Joseph over the land of Egypt and made him second in command.

-Out of jealousy, Joseph's brothers had sold him to be a slave in Egypt.
+Out of jealousy, Joseph's brothers had earlier sold him to be a slave in Egypt.
 But Joseph saw a higher purpose and the hand of God in all that took place.
 He saw that God had sent him to Egypt to preserve a remnant in the earth, and to keep them alive by a great deliverance (Gen. 45:5-7).
-Joseph being in Egypt, Pharaoh’s dreams and Joseph’s interpretation, and the events that followed, all had to do with the outworking and fulfilment of God’s purposes.
+Joseph being in Egypt, Pharaoh’s dreams and Joseph’s interpretation, and the events that followed, were all key parts of the outworking and fulfilment of God’s purposes.

 Nebuchadnezzar's dreams